INTERVIEW2022.2.17

 Q: You mentioned that you want to show your own style while being committed to winning.
 However, I think it's quite difficult to balance both.
 Will you prioritize erasing Kawasaki's strengths or sticking to your own style?

-A, I always consider myself to be the most important.
-I think that if we can express our playing style consistently, our chances of winning will increase.
-However, football matches involve various elements.
-For example, how the opening goal is scored, at what time, and which team it goes to.
-Small luck can roll to either team, and loose balls can flow to either team.
-Various factors influence the flow of the game.
-That's the nature of football.
-If we talk about tomorrow's match, I think there is a clear difference between a mature team and a team that has just started reforming.
-There is also a way to approach the game while neutralizing the opponent's strengths.
-However, if we focus too much on neutralizing the opponent's strengths, there is a risk of our own strengths disappearing.
-Right now, we are in a growth stage with a new playing style.
-In that sense, we place importance on how this team will grow along with the playing style.
-So, can we express the completed form of our playing style at this point?
-It is impossible because the completion level is not 100.
-Especially during the match, various events occur, so we need to make adjustments and make efforts to express our playing style as much as possible.
-I think the team's playing style and completion level will improve as we play official matches, so it has just begun.
+A, I always perceive myself as the most important.
+I believe that if we can express our playing style, the chances of winning increase.
+However, various elements are involved in a soccer match.
+For example, how and when the first goal is scored, and which team scores it.
+The small luck that may roll to either team, or where the loose ball flows.
+Many factors influence the flow of the match.
+That is the nature of soccer.
+In terms of tomorrow's match, I think there is a clear difference between a mature team and a team that has just begun to reform.
+I believe there is a way to approach the match by neutralizing the opponent's strengths.
+However, if we focus too much on neutralizing the opponent's strengths, there is a risk that our own strengths may disappear.
+Right now, we are in a growth phase with a new playing style.
+In that sense, I emphasize how this team will grow along with its playing style.
+At this point, can we express the completed form of our playing style?
+Since we have not reached 100% completion, that is impossible.
+Especially during matches, various events occur, so we need to make adjustments and strive to express our playing style as much as possible.
+I believe the team's playing style and its level of completion will improve with each official match, so we have just begun.

 Q: Is the starting lineup for tomorrow's match already decided as of the previous day?